 Keto Diarrhea And Its Causes

-In this report, I want to explain how diarrhea happens when you start the keto diet, and ways you can reduce the small intestine discomfort and get back to regular bowel movements.
+In this report, I want to explain how diarrhea happens when you start the keto diet, and ways you can get back to normal bathroom habits.

 If you look at that diagram above, it sort of explains it all.
-When you start a keto diet, you increase your fat and protein intake (thus making it one of the least difficult diets to try, since you rarely get hungry).
-Diarrhea is one of the many keto questions new practitioners ask us.
+When you start a keto diet, you increase your fat and protein intake (that's why it is one of the best “diets” to follow, since you never get hungry).
+Diarrhea is one of the many keto questions new keto'ers ask us.

-Most people add more saturated fats to their diet – butter, animal fats and so on, and that can increase the bile more than normal.
+Most people add more saturated fats to their diet – butter, animal fats and so on, and that can increase the bile more than normal since it is harder to digest fats.
 They forget to add leafy greens to the diet.

 Poop Talk: It's a Keto Thing, Right?

 “A friend came to me recently and said, “I've heard people on the keto diet have all kinds of problems pooping.”
 It's true, it is commonly known that the high-fat, low carb ketogenic diet can lead to constipation and diarrhea.
 But we can all agree, we do not talk openly about this with our non-keto friends.
 It's the surprise part of your weight loss journey.
 Read more about this topic today on the ketowiz blog, you might be RELIEVED (literally). “